kiralpoon/NSFW_checker/ExecPlan_NSFW_API.md

 The requirements.txt file specifies these packages with their versions:

-    fastapi==0.104.1          Web framework for building APIs
+    fastapi==0.115.0          Web framework for building APIs
-    uvicorn[standard]==0.24.0  ASGI server to run FastAPI applications python-multipart==0.0.6    Enables file upload support in FastAPI openai==1.3.0             Official OpenAI Python client library
+    uvicorn[standard]==0.30.6  ASGI server to run FastAPI applications python-multipart==0.0.12   Enables file upload support in FastAPI openai==1.51.0            Official OpenAI Python client library
-    pillow==10.1.0            Image processing library for validation
+    pillow==10.4.0            Image processing library for validation
-    python-dotenv==1.0.0      Loads environment variables from .env files pydantic-settings==2.1.0   Configuration management with validation
+    python-dotenv==1.0.1      Loads environment variables from .env files pydantic-settings==2.5.2   Configuration management with validation
-    pytest==7.4.3             Testing framework for unit tests
+    pytest==8.3.3             Testing framework for unit tests
-    httpx==0.25.2             HTTP client for testing API endpoints
+    httpx==0.27.2             HTTP client for testing API endpoints

-Important note: As of November 2025, the OpenAI Python SDK may have newer versions.
-Check pip search openai or visit https://pypi.org/project/openai/ for the latest stable version.
-The API for image moderation may have changed since this plan was written.
+These versions are current as of November 2025 and include support for OpenAI's latest moderation API features.
 Always consult OpenAI's documentation at https://platform.openai.com/docs/guides/moderation for the current method to submit images for moderation.
 If the moderation API doesn't support images directly, use the two-step approach described in the notes section below.

 ### API Interface Specification